AchuabioPALO/AI_Chip_Trading_Signals/.github/instructions/instructions.instructions.md

 - Store high-frequency data for short-term backtesting (30-90 day windows)
 - Implement real-time signal scoring and position sizing recommendations
 - Focus on actionable trading horizons with daily signal updates and P&L tracking

+# Learning development
+- update the dictionary.md file with definitions of words and concepts from the project for the commom man to learn